AlexisTM/yeelight_ambilight_python/README.md

 ## Methodology

 1. Grab the screen image
     * Take a screenshot (ImageGrab.grab)
     * Cut the screenshot to fit the film size (image.getbbox)
 2. Extract the dominant color
     * Resize the image to a small 100x100 size (nearest neightbour to keep the correct colors)
     * Convert the image to a 32 color image with adaptative palette
     * Get the most used color from these 32 colors subset in the generated palette
-4. Compute the luminosity from the RGB value (using L = 3R + G + 6B)
+3. Compute the luminosity by using the black and white image resized to 1x1 using bicubic to get a mean color
-5. Compute the temperature (using RGB to XYZ to xy to CCT)
+4. Compute the temperature (using RGB to XYZ to xy to CCT)
-6. Send the color to the light :)

 ## Dependencies